The IF activity lets you create workflow branches and use classification results and field values to select the next activity.

-2. In Case Condition, select an activity or the end of the flow as a branch for the flow.
-Click the settings icon next to the selected condition and use the dialog that will open to write a script that describes the branch condition.
-Click Save.
+In Case Condition, select an activity or the end of the flow as a branch for the flow.
+Click the settings icon next to the selected condition and use the dialog that opens to write a script that describes the branch condition, then click Save.

-3. In Else Condition, select an activity or the end of the flow as the other branch.
-If the Case Condition you specified is true, the previous branch will be selected in the flow.
-Otherwise, the branch specified in Else Condition is selected.
+In Else Condition, select an activity or the end of the flow as the other branch.
+If the Case Condition is true, the previous branch is selected in the flow; otherwise, the branch specified in Else Condition is selected.

 You can use the sample code below to create your own script: